peteroupc/peteroupc.github.io/graphics.md

 > **Note:** The suggested width and height for tiles is 8 pixels by 8 pixels.

+>     - Game screen resolution: 512 &times; 384.
+>     - There are three 2-D layers.
+>     - Each tile has four bits per pixel.
+- 16 &times; 16 sprites.
+- Sprites can be stretched, shrunk, and rotated.
+-

 Other requirements:

 - **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.